sutherlandnele/sutherlandnele/README.md

 ### 🌐 About Me

-I’m deeply fascinated by the wonders of Computer Science, especially in Software Engineering and Artificial Intelligence.
+👀 I’m deeply fascinated by the wonders of Computer Science, especially in the realms of Software Engineering and Artificial Intelligence.
 When I'm not crafting code, you can find me exploring the great outdoors with my beloved canine companion 🐕, a passion instilled in me by my village upbringing, where I marveled at nature's complexity.

-As a young boy, I was captivated by the collaborative efforts of tiny insects like Ants 🐜 and Bees 🐝 in building intricate colonies and perfectly symmetrical hives.
+🐜 As a young boy, I was captivated by the collaborative efforts of tiny insects like Ants 🐜 and Bees 🐝 in building intricate colonies and perfectly symmetrical hives.
 This curiosity led me to discover "Swarm Theory" in Computer Science, a concept that has since enthralled me due to its parallels with nature and its potential in solving complex problems.

-Now, I'm on a quest to delve deeper into "Swarm Theory" or "True AI," aiming to unravel how we can break down formidable problems into smaller, more manageable parts.
+🇵🇬 Now, I'm on a quest to delve deeper into "Swarm Theory" or "True AI," aiming to unravel how we can break down formidable problems into smaller, more manageable parts.
 By developing, training, and deploying individual agents to tackle these smaller challenges, we can construct sophisticated systems.
 This concept is not only a game-changer in Software Engineering for analyzing, designing, and building complex distributed systems, but it also aligns with my passion for leveraging technologies like Docker and Microservices to simplify monolithic systems into agile, decentralized microservices.
 This approach, combined with concepts like Reactive and Parallel programming, empowers us to create robust, high-performance systems that defy hardware limitations 💻.

+👼 God-willing, my ultimate goal is to earn a PhD in Computer Science, contributing to the advancement of "Swarm Theory," a.k.a.
+"True Artificial Intelligence" 🤖.

+🌱 Currently, I serve as a Technical Software Solutions Architect at Cloudcode PNG Limited https://www.cloudcode.com.pg.

+💞️ With a solid foundation in designing, developing, and maintaining complex distributed database systems in industries such as Telco, Mining, and Fintech, mainly in Papua New Guinea, I thrive on embracing new challenges and global opportunities for collaborating on intricate software design and development projects.

 God-willing, my ultimate goal is to earn a PhD in Computer Science, contributing to the advancement of "Swarm Theory," a.k.a.
 "True Artificial Intelligence" 🤖.